-An electrocardiogram, also called an ECG or EKG, is a quick, painless test that measures the heart’s electrical activity and records any disturbances in heart rhythm.
+An electrocardiogram (ECG or EKG) is a quick, painless test that measures the heart’s electrical activity and records any disturbances in heart rhythm in both children and adults.
 The heart’s electrical activity determines if it keeps a normal rhythm.
+An ECG shows three “waves” of signals.

 Specialized tissues within the heart are capable of generating electrical impulses.
 These impulses cause the heart muscles to contract.
 With each contraction, the heart sends blood out to the lungs to pick up oxygen or to the body to deliver oxygen to the cells.